SecPriv/web-platform-threats/README.md

 ## Usage

 WPT Security requires a working [docker](https://docker.io) installation, the bash shell and GNU make.
-Make sure the user is in the `docker` group and that the `compose` docker plugin is installed.
+Make sure the current user is in the `docker` group and that the `compose` docker plugin is installed.

 ### Download or build the pipeline docker images